 Even if you are crazy busy with how much you have to do, it makes a big difference mentally to get you and your children dressed every single day.
 This is part of the self-care that you so desperately need as a stay-at-home mom.

 This literally gave me life in every way.
-There are so many places to connect with other mom’s in your area that can relate to the different demands you have on your day.
-Some places that I found my greatest friends are: library story times, looking up local mom groups on the internet, and my church.
-There are so many local events and websites for us, you just have to get out and go!
+There are so many places where you can connect with other mom’s in your area that are able to relate to the different demands you have within your day.
+Some places that I found my greatest friends are: library story times, local mom groups that I found on the internet, and my church.
+There are so many local events and websites designed for us, you just have to get out and go!
 Everyone is looking to connect so, it’s not hard to make a new friend.
+Just say “Hi”!

 3. Get out of the house.